Hello, My Name Is KING VON NUGGET.

 After two months of medication, I was cleared.
 But unfortunately it didn't take long before another condition appeared.
 I was showing distressful neurological signs and the first vet put it down to "growing pains and to keep an eye on it".
 Mommy wasn't having it.
 She sought out another opinion and we were referred to a neurologist.
 I was diagnosed with meningitis after having an MRI, a CT Scan and a spinal tap.
 That was the start of a long treatment with steroids that is still ongoing.
 And along that road, I was treated for mange, eye and ear infection and also developed alopecia.
 My immune system isn't what it should be.

-Mommy started training me to become a PTSD service dog right away.
+Mommy started training me to become a PTSD and medical alert service dog right away.
 Despite all the health related set backs, we have been very successful.
 I use the legacy of Angel as my motivation and the love for mommy as the driving force.
 There are days when I am not as responsive as I could be, but we are working on it.
 And sometimes I am just tired from the steroids and need to nap for long periods of time.

 I am still on medication for the meningitis and it has given me a "Buddha belly".
 Mommy loves to kiss it!
 But we are making progress and hope to discontinue the use of those pills soon.
 Every day is a day for growth and learning.
 And every day is a blessing not to be taken for granted.